Wolf3s/xbmc4xbox-python/python/Doc/library/webbrowser.rst

 the user exits the browser.

-If the environment variable :envvar:`BROWSER` exists, it is interpreted to override the platform default list of browsers, as an :data:`os.pathsep`-separated list of browsers to try in order.
+If the environment variable :envvar:`BROWSER` exists, it is interpreted to override the platform default list of browsers, as a :data:`os.pathsep`-separated list of browsers to try in order.
 When the value of a list part contains the string ``%s``, then it is  interpreted as a literal browser command line to be used with the argument URL substituted for ``%s``; if the part does not contain